mtngrown/mtngrown.github.io/source/panzerblitz/games/situation-6-game-2.html.markdown

 The Germans probably don't *need* to move first, but they *do* need to make the Russians pay to leave Board 1, which means moving towards the advancing Russian column immediately.

+There is an official variant of this scenario distributed by Avalon Hill in some printings of the game which allow the Germans to place a mines and blocks.
+This could make it very, very difficult for the Russians to win, depending on the skill of the German player to emplace the impediments.